Radon-induced backgrounds in the NEXT-100 experiment: Summary and conclusions

 It is worth noticing that the measured activity of \Rn{222} in NEXT-100 is significantly higher than the value reported for the NEXT-White detector of (38.1$\pm$6.3)~mBq/m$^3$~\cite{Novella:2018ewv}.
-Assuming that most of the internal radon comes from the gas system materials (as they are not radiopure), and considering that the gas system is essentially the same as in the operation of NEXT-White, the difference in the radon activity in both detectors is attributed to the different operation pressure (3.95 bar versus 10.1 bar).
-As radon diffusion depends on pressure gradients, one might expect a lower emanation from materials when operating at higher pressures.
-Should this hypothesis be confirmed when operating NEXT-100 at 10~bar (nominal pressure for the \bbnonu search), the Rn-induced background index measured in this work will be significantly reduced.
+The origin of this difference is not understood yet and it is currently under investigation.
+Most of the internal radon comes from the gas system materials, as they are not radiopure.
+However, the gas system is essentially the same as in the operation of the NEXT-White detector.
+The level of internal radon will be measured again when operating NEXT-100 at 10 bar (nominal pressure for the \bbnonu search).
+This will allow for a comparison with the NEXT-White results to be performed at the same operating conditions.
+Should the origin of this excess be identified and suppressed, the Rn-induced background index measured in this work might be significantly reduced.

 The background induced by the airborne radon, within the detector and the lead castle walls, has been evaluated relying on two low-background runs with the operation and trigger conditions of a physics run.
 While the radon abatement system of the LSC was not in operation during the first run, it was delivering radon-free air during the second.
 From the correlation between the fiducial background rate and the measurements of the the radon activity in HALL A, a background rate of (3.32$\pm$0.47)~mHz in absence of airborne radon has been estimated from the RAS-Off run.
 This rate is fully consistent with the observed fiducial rate in the RAS-On run: (2.88$\pm$0.04)~mHz.
 In addition, this value has been stable with time, showing no correlation with the radon activity in HALL A. Overall, it is concluded that the NEXT-100 detector operates in a virtually radon-free air when the RAS is delivering air inside the lead castle.
 This is consistent with the study performed with NEXT-White~\cite{Novella:2019cne}, as it might be expected as the lead castle and radon abatement system are the same for both detectors.